chaimleib/resume/skills.md

 using Spring, JUnit tests, and Mockito.

 ### **Go**
-I first started using Go when it was still a new language in 2016.
+I first started using Go at Evernote when it was still a new language in 2016.
 At the time, it still did not have a package manager, but it had a robust standard library that was sufficient for making production-ready web servers.
 Throughout my time at Evernote I programmed in Go almost every day for 7 years, migrating to the new go.mod packaging system from govendor, and deploying evernote.com based on that.

-I enjoy Go for its relatively minimal syntax, its calling convention of returning errors as a first-class type and the ability to enforce error checking at the compiler level, its built-in map data type (like JavaScript's object), and the innovative treatment of channels and goroutines as multithreading primitives.
+I enjoy Go for its relatively minimal syntax, its batteries-included standard library, its calling convention of returning errors as a first-class type and the ability to enforce error checking at the compiler level, its built-in map data type (like JavaScript's object), and the innovative treatment of channels and goroutines as multithreading primitives.

 ### **Linux**
 I have over 20 years of experience with various flavors of Linux.
 My